-- 1. To determine the viscosity of given liquid, surface tension, equivalent weight. - 2.
+- 1. To determine equivalent weight, heat of solution, heat of displacement - 2.
 To estimate the amount of radicals in given mixture. - 3.
-To find out Melting point, boiling point - 4.
-Carry out recrystallization.
+To find out Melting point, boiling point.

 Upon successful completion of the course, it is expected that students will be able to: